 What are the common metaphors that people use to describe artificial intelligence?
 Do these metaphors prevent us from understanding what machine learning is?

 Most often, misleading comparisons with the human brain occur.
 Almost every illustrative photo that is supposed to show artificial intelligence or machine learning usually indicates the human brain as an activation function.
-But most machines supervised learning do not try to imitate the human brain.
+But most machines supervised learning does not try to imitate the human brain.
 They work completely differently.
 Indeed, we are far from understanding the human brain enough to build a functional replica of it.

 Another problem is the term ‘superintelligence’.
 Today’s artificial intelligence is usually very strictly trained for a particular task.
 Just because a trained network is successful in this task does not mean that the same algorithm can be applied to another problem.
-The term “intelligence” is misleading at all because we usually mean something completely different.
+The term “intelligence” is misleading at because we usually mean something completely different.

 Third, it is the idea of artificial intelligence as a robot.
 Of course, there are AI equipment robots, but the vast majority of machine learning is not tied to a physical machine.
 These are algorithms that determine what you see on social networks; it is speech recognition; it is a mail client that recognizes important emails.
 These are places where people meet machine learning on a daily basis.

 By misrepresenting artificial intelligence, there is a risk that we will not recognize the impact of machine learning already.
 We would recognize the robot at first glance.
-But that Facebook learns what to show us to affect our mood, it does not occur to us.
+But Facebook learns what to show us to affect our mood, it does not occur to us.

 People talk about how to prepare for the artificial intelligence of the future.
 We are not ready for the one that is already here.
 We are afraid that a robot will rebel and try to rule the world.
 We do not realize – or overlook – how distorted the data is to learn current decision-making models.